Entanglement and the three-dimensionality of the Bloch ball: Results: no interaction beyond QT

 \subsection{Two binary systems beyond QT}

-The above representation of two-qubit systems generalizes to a very natural family of theories for bipartite systems.
+In this section we define a family of theories for bipartite systems, which is a natural generalization of the above representation for two-qubit systems.
+In section~\ref{axiomatization}, this family is axiomatized.
 These theories have arbitrary Bloch dimension $d= 2, 3, 4, \ldots$ but still satisfy equations (\ref{rev loc trans})-(\ref{joint prob}) with $\bfa, \bfb, \bfx, \bfy \in \reals^d$, $|\bfa|, |\bfb| \leq 1$, $|\bfx|, |\bfy| = 1$, $\bfc \in \reals^d \otimes \reals^d$ and $A,B \in \mbox{SO}(d)$ (below we also consider groups of reversible transformations which are proper subgroups of $\mbox{SO}(d)$).
 However, what is not immediately clear, is how the set of non-product states and the set of non-local reversible transformations generalize.
 We address these two issues in the following paragraphs.

 One of the definitorial properties of these theories is that the state space of a subsystem has the geometry of a Euclidean ball, that is, states can be represented by Bloch vectors of arbitrary dimension ($\bfa \in \reals^d$ with $|\bfa| \leq 1$).
 One can see that these state spaces have two perfectly-distinguishable states and no more (as with qubits)---so we refer to them as binary systems.
 Joint states for two binary systems are represented by vectors